adrianlzt/cerebro/devops/ansible/variables.md

 ## groups
 list of all the groups (and hosts) in the inventory

+- name: disable nagios alerts for this host webserver service
+  nagios: action=disable_alerts host={{ inventory_hostname }} services=webserver
+  delegate_to: "{{ item }}"
+  with_items: groups.monitoring

 {% for host in groups['app_servers'] %}

 {% for host in groups['app_servers'] %}
   {{ hostvars[host]['ansible_eth0']['ipv4']['address'] }}
 {% endfor %}

+## play_hosts
+list of hostnames that are in scope for the current play

+## delegate_to
+inventory hostname of the host that the current task has been delegated to using ‘delegate_to’.

+## inventory_dir
+pathname of the directory holding Ansible’s inventory host file

+## inventory_file
+pathname and the filename pointing to the Ansible’s inventory host file

 # Usar variables del inventario de un grupo: